DEFRA/epr-backend/docs/architecture/decisions/0007-parsing-excel-summary-log.md

 ## Consequences

-- Uploaded files will be stored in S3 via CDP Uploader.
+- By choosing backend parsing, uploaded files will be stored in S3 via CDP Uploader and subject to virus scanning.
 - Backend will handle parsing and validation with ExcelJS + Joi.
 - Lifecycle policies are required to clean up incomplete or failed uploads.
 - Slower user feedback compared to frontend parsing, but more secure and auditable.